petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/additional-content-display-options/displaying-collections.md

 Whether you added a collection display fragment manually or via a collection page, you can configure it by [editing the page](../../creating-pages/using-content-pages/adding-elements-to-content-pages.md) and selecting the fragment.

 Selecting a collection display fragment divides it into sections for each asset in the collection.
-New options appear under the fragment's General configuration after you've selected a collection:
+New options appear under the fragment's general configuration after you've selected a collection:

 **Style Display**: Choose the style used to format the assets in the list (e.g., grid or bulleted list styles).
-(In versions earlier than 7.4 GA23 or U23, this configuration is called *List Style*.)
+(In versions earlier than 7.4 GA23 or U23, this configuration is called List Style.)

 **Layout**: Choose the number of columns in which to display the assets.